 From a planning perspective, North American gateways fill three major roles:

 - Infrastructure.
 They provide the infrastructure and therefore the capacity to undertake trade; import and export flows alike.
 So, gateway capacity issues are often part of national trade facilitation strategies by trying to mitigate bottlenecks, let them be at terminals are at specific segments.
-For North America, the West Coast was particularly prone to such strategies because of the surge in the transpacific trade place pressures on port and rail infrastructures.
+For North America, the West Coast was particularly prone to such strategies because the surge in the transpacific trade placed pressure on port and rail infrastructures.

 - Integration.
 Mostly deal with regulatory issues related to trade, namely customs procedures and border crossing.
 Flows within a supply chain are therefore more fluid, which is particularly important for cross-border flows, like those taking place in the North American Midwest, since they are coordinated within a much tighter time sequence than maritime international trade flows coming through the East and the West coasts.

 - Market.
 Gateways are market development tools, either on the maritime foreland (expansion of services) or on the hinterland.
-The later is particularly important as it reorganizes corridors and inland freight distribution.
+The latter is particularly important as it reorganizes corridors and inland freight distribution.

 5. Corridors and Inland Freight Distribution

 Although North America has a lattice of highways connecting all the major metropolitan areas, it is the long-distance rail corridors supported by an intermodal rail system that plays the most significant role in commercial flows.
 This implies that each gateway has a different modal split depending on the density of the regional market and railway connectivity to the hinterland.
 From coastal gateways, longitudinal long-distance rail corridors, often taking the form of a landbridge, are servicing a continental hinterland articulated by major transportation and industrial hubs such as Chicago and Kansas City.
 The structure of the North American urban system clearly underlines the Midwest as the most accessible location for trucking to service a large segment of the American population.